BOURNE ACADEMY SIXTH FORM

 YEAR ONE

-Unit 1 – Principles and Applications of Science
+Unit 1 – Principles & Applications of Biology

 YEAR TWO

 Across the course students will complete units that are assessed in a variety of ways.
-There are three different types of assessment: coursework (internally assessed), tasks and written examination (both externally assessed).
+There are two main types of formal assessment; coursework, (internally assessed & moderated) and examination units (externally assessed).

 YEAR ONE

-Unit 1 – Principles and Applications of Science
+Unit 1 – Principles & Applications of Biology

 YEAR TWO

-The BTEC National Extended Certificate is a Level 3 qualification which is the equivalent to one A-level and widely recognised by universities and employers.
+The BTEC National Extended Certificate (AAQ) in Applied Science is a Level 3 qualification which is the equivalent to one A-level and widely recognised by universities and employers.

-Previous students have moved on to, or are aspiring towards degree courses in Midwifery, Nursing, Forensic Science, Criminology, Sport Science and careers as a Paramedic and Pathologist.
+Previous students have moved on to, or are aspiring towards degree courses in Midwifery, Nursing, Forensic Science, Criminology, Sport Science and careers as a Paramedic, Physiotherapists, Veterinary Nurse and Pathologist.

 If you have any questions about this subject please email sixthform@bourneacademy.org or call 01778 391246.